How Morning Sunlight Heals Your Hormones Naturally

 The Ancient View

 Ancient cultures saw the sun as a source of life and healing.
-They believed our body's energy aligned with the sunrise.
-People understood that early sun rays purified the mind and recharged the body, practicing activities like Surya Namaskar and sunrise meditation for ages.
+They trusted that our body's energy aligned with the sunrise.
+People believed that the early rays of the sun purified the mind and recharged the body, so they have been practicing activities like Surya Namaskar and sunrise meditation for ages.
+Though our ancient wisdom didn’t know the term circadian rhythm, which is now proven by modern science, they understood its essence before.

 Hormones and Vitamins: How They Respond to Morning Sunlight